RestorationsSOS.com - Fire and Water Damage Restoration

 Open Fires:

 Make sure there is enough air to allow fuel to burn properly and burn only suitable materials.
 Do not use flammable liquids to light fires.
-Use a metal or glass fireplace screen whenever you use open fire heaters.
+Use a metal or glass fireplace screen whenever you use open fire heating.

 Portable Heaters: